rlodhiya2502/mabextendedFETest/frontendpoc/readme.txt

 Solution:
-- Create a Backend API which serves a leader board schema and its related functionalities.
+- Create a Frontend PoC which serves a leader board schema and its related functionalities using Angular

 Tasks Todo:
-- Plan Database Design and Schema
+- Plan Mobile First Design on Paper Prototype.
-- Plan Solution Structure
+- Plan Solution Structure, Components, Pages, Services,
-- Create a Solution
-- Create a Model, Entity Framework
+- Create an angular project
-- Create a Database Access
+- Create a Services
-- Create a Manager
+- Create Card component
-- Create Controllers, Utilities if needed
+- Create Pages
-- Swagger Documents
-- Unit Tests
+- Jasmine Unit Tests
-- Post Man Scripts for automation
 - Keep this document up to date.